cherrisimo/oekolopoly-rl/README.md

 ```
 * `--algo`: specifies the algorithm to be executed
 * `--env`: name of environment
-* `--gym-packages`: used to correctly point path to the environment class
-* `-f`: save agent to the wished folder, if not defined logs is used as the default
+* `-f`: save agent to the wished folder, if not defined logs is used as the default path

 Train a certain agent more: